Harvard–Princeton football rivalry: Significance

 Twenty eight different teams, 17 representing Harvard and 11 representing Princeton, have shared or won outright the Ivy League football title.

 Bad blood has flowed between the two football programs.
 Princeton, for example, turned down Harvard's offer of a Thanksgiving Day contest in 1892, with Harvard refusing to play Princeton that season.

 The 1920s was a nadir for athletic relations between the institutions.

-F. Scott Fitzgerald's Amory Blaine, protagonist in This Side of Paradise, published in 1920, states plainly, "I want to go to Princeton...I don't know why, but I think of all Harvard men as sissies, like I used to be, and all Yale men as wearing big blue sweaters and smoking pipes."

 Harvard and Princeton ceased the football series for nearly a decade, 1926 – 1934, in part because of an over the top Harvard Lampoon spoof issue of The Harvard Crimson distributed during the 1926 contest that announced the death of Princeton's head coach, Bill Roper, a man who had a history of serious illness.
 Roper, who coached Princeton's Team of Destiny, is a member of the College Football Hall of Fame.
 William J. Bingham, a Harvard alumnus and athletics administrator, decided Harvard football could not guarantee to play any football program save Yale.
-Harvard wanted to play a national schedule was the declared reason for the change.
+That Harvard wanted to play a national schedule was the declared reason for the change.